GauravArbat/ASDP-banckend/README.md

-# ASDP (AI Survey Data Processor) Application
+# ASDP (AI Survey Data Processor) Backend API

 ## Ministry of Statistics and Programme Implementation (MoSPI)

 ### Overview

-This AI-enhanced application is designed to streamline survey data processing and analysis for official statistical agencies.
-It provides automated, low-code tools to accelerate data readiness and ensure methodological consistency, resulting in substantial time and resource savings.
+This is a clean, API-only backend for the ASDP (AI Survey Data Processor) application.
+It provides automated, low-code tools to accelerate data readiness and ensure methodological consistency for official statistical agencies.
+The backend is designed to work with a separate frontend application.

+### Architecture

+- **API-First Design**: Clean REST API with JSON responses
+- **No Frontend Templates**: Pure backend service
+- **CORS Enabled**: Configured for frontend integration
+- **Authentication**: Session-based authentication with Flask-Login
+- **Database**: SQLAlchemy with SQLite (configurable for PostgreSQL)

 ### Key Features